gwald/obj2rsd/readme.md

 **Note:**

-	Multiple groups in OBJ will be turned into a single group in RSD.
+	1) Multiple groups in OBJ will be turned into a single group in RSD.
-	If you use a texture, you have to have it converted correctly to TIM using the same filename from the .mtl file (map_Kd tag) - some old programs require it to be a DOS 8.3 filename.
+	2) If you use a texture, you have to have it converted correctly to TIM using the same filename from the .mtl file (map_Kd tag) - some old programs require it to be a DOS 8.3 filename.
+	3) Output Filename will be the input filename and if it's greater than 8 chars it will be trimmed.